oskarsinger/hosinger/weekly_progress.md

 ####Our Ideas
 * Earlier we were thinking about having the regularization constants be functions of the population heterogeneity model.
 What if we also had an epoch schedule and made the epoch schedule a function of the population model?

+* Use low-rank matrix factorization or sparse coding for state representation?

 ####Engineering

 ####Questions